sam-ludlow/mame-ao/README.md

 - put ZIP in empty directory and extract
 - double click "mame-ao.exe"
 - wait for the MAME-AO to start
+- perform option 1 OR 2 below
 - click image to start machine

 TIP: Run command `.upany` aftear initial setup, this will stop the Microsoft Defender notice.

 NOTE: First time it has to extract MAME's data, this will take a moment, next time it will start quickly, although version bumps in MAME or MAME-AO will trigger another data initialization.

-## Enter your Archive.org credentials
+## Enter your Archive.org credentials (Option 1)
 If you intend on using BitTorrent you can skip this step, press `ENTER` twice.
+You can enter your credentials later with the command `.creds`.

 You will need an archive.org account to use MAME-AO if not using BitTorrent.
 You should create one here https://archive.org/account/signup

 ![MAME-AO UI](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-archive.org-credentials.png)

-## BitTorrent
+## Enable BitTorrent (Option 2)
 You can enable BitTorrent in the UI or use the command `.bt`.
+Once enabled BitTorrent will start automatically next time.

 BitTorrent is recomended as it has the vary latest assets.

 ![MAME-AO BitTorrent](https://raw.githubusercontent.com/sam-ludlow/mame-ao/main/images/mame-ao-enable-bit-torrent.png)

 Bit Torrent is handled by a seperate process the first time in runs you will get a Windows Firewall message, you need to allow the `dome-bt.exe` process.
+More info here https://github.com/sam-ludlow/dome-bt

-Once enabled BitTorrent will start automatically next time.
-To remove BitTorrent use the UI or command `.btx`, then restart MAME-AO.
+To remove BitTorrent use the UI or command `.btx` then use the command `.creds` to enter Archive.org credentials if you have not already.

 ## System requirements
 - Windows with .net framework 4.8